As a small and medium business owner, have you ever wondered what can be the key to a world of opportunities? Yes, it is MSME eligibility.

 What is MSME?

-MSME stands for Micro, Small, and Medium Enterprises, which can be classified as per the investment made in plant and machinery/equipment and annual turnover.
-Under the MSMED Act, 2006, the MSME sector encompasses only manufacturing and service-based businesses.
+MSME stands for Micro, Small, and Medium Enterprises, which are classified based on investment in plant and machinery or equipment and annual turnover.
+Under the MSMED Act, 2006, the MSME sector originally encompassed only manufacturing and service-based businesses.

-However, the recent amendments in 2020 revised the MSME classification to remove any kind of distinction made between manufacturing and service businesses.
-Instead, a composite criterion was introduced on the basis of both investment and turnover.
+However, the landmark amendments in 2020 revised the MSME classification to remove any distinction between manufacturing and service businesses.
+Instead, a composite criterion was introduced based on both investment and turnover simultaneously.

-- Micro Enterprises: Investment exceeding ₹1 crore and turnover more than ₹5 crore.
+- Micro Enterprises: Investment up to ₹1 crore and turnover up to ₹5 crore.

-- Small Enterprises: Investment exceeding ₹10 crore and turnover more than ₹50 crore.
+- Small Enterprises: Investment up to ₹10 crore and turnover up to ₹50 crore.

-- Medium Enterprises: Investment exceeding ₹50 crore and turnover more than ₹250 crore.
+- Medium Enterprises: Investment up to ₹50 crore and turnover up to ₹250 crore.

 Eligibility Criteria for MSME Registration